clift-labs/feralccf.github.io/docs/docs/getting-started/quick-start-with-docker.md

 At this point you should have two terminal windows or tabs.
 You can see the output of each container in the initial window.

-## Step 5: Install Symfony and Feral Inline
+## Step 5: Install Symfony and Feral Symfony

 :::caution
 Do this step from the Docker terminal window, in the right tab.
 :::

-The Makefile contains a target `install` which will install symfony and the feral-inline package.
+The Makefile contains a target `install` which will install symfony and the feral-symfony package.
 To run the install target, in the terminal window type `make install`.

 ```bash